Practical tips for your first trip to NYC

 Trying to cut costs?
 Limit your taxi rides and try to do some FREE things.

 Don’t be surprised if you didn’t budget enough for your first trip.
 You won’t have a clue how expensive New York is until you’ve been here.
-That being said, you can skip the taxis and ride the subway, which will save a ton of cash.
+That said, you can skip the taxis and ride the subway, which will save a ton of cash.

 Most importantly, don’t overlook the countless free things to do in this town, such as riding the Staten Island Ferry or touring Central Park’s Conservatory Garden in East Harlem.
 New York is a city overflowing with freebies.
 I recommend both splurging and saving during your first trip to NYC.